liferay/liferay-docs/developer/customization/articles/product-navigation/02-customizing-the-product-menu/02-adding-custom-panel-categories.markdown

 [TOC levels=1-4]

-As you navigate the Product Menu, you can see that Panel Apps like *Web Content* and *Site Settings* are organized into Panel Categories such as *Content* and *Configuration*.
-This tutorial explains how to add new Panel Categories to the menu.
+As you navigate the Product Menu, you can see that Panel Apps like *Web Content* and *Settings* are organized into Panel Categories such as *Content & Data* and *Configuration*.
+This article explains how to add new Panel Categories to the menu.
 Adding new Panel Apps is covered in the next section.

 There are three steps to creating a new category: